Definitions and pathophysiology

 - Medical therapy of endometriosis is a ‘billion dollar business’ .

-- The gynecologists-Pelvic Surgeons are a small group which do not fit with the sub-specialities in gynaecology.
+- The gynecologists-Pelvic Surgeons are a small group and they do not fit with the classic sub-specialties .

-- Inadequate referral of deep endometriosis, since avoidable bowel resections can be done in every hospital by the bowel surgeon
+- Too many bowel resections since bowel resections can be done in every hospital by the bowel surgeon

 - The Infertility lobby.
-Good surgery is a prevention of IVF and an IVF baby is more expensive than a surgery baby.
+Good surgery is a prevention of IVF, which is expensive for society.